nicklockwood/FXKeychain/README.md

     @property (nonatomic, copy, readonly) NSString *service;

-The service property is used to distinguish between multiple services within the same app.
-The service value might be something like "Account Details" for example.
+The service property is used to distinguish between multiple apps or services on a given device or within the same app.
+On Mac OS and the iOS simulator, services are shared between apps, so it's a good idea to use something unique for the service, such as the application bundle ID, or the same value as the accessGroup if you wish to share a service between multiple apps.

     @property (nonatomic, copy, readonly) NSString *accessGroup;